The family name „LASCHET“ stands for a family business history for more than 100 years.

 Further information are also summed up in the following documents (PDF):

-Further information are on our special sites:
+Please visit our special sites: